What’s Next Health: Whom Do We Trust?

 The internet introduces the challenges of credibility but it also highlights the consequences of living in a world of information overload, where the issue isn't whether or not the fact is out there and available, but how much effort a person must go through to manage making sense of so much information.
 Why should someone trust a source on the internet if they don't have the tools to assess the content’s credibility?
 It’s often easier to turn to friends or ask acquaintances on Facebook for suggestions.
 People use the “lazy web” because friends are more likely to respond quickly and make sense than trying to sort out what’s available through Google.

 As we look to the future, organizations that focus on the big issues—like the Robert Wood Johnson Foundation—need to think about what it means to create informed people in a digital era.
 How do we spread accurate information through networks?
 How do we get people to trust abstract entities that have no personal role in their lives?"

 Questions around internet and trust are important: What people know and believe will drive what they do and this will shape their health.

 The beauty of this moment, with so many open questions and challenges, is that we are in a position to help shape the future by delicately navigating these complex issues.
 Thus, we must be asking ourselves: How can we collectively account for different stakeholders and empower people to make the world a better place?

-For more on danah’s ideas, visit What’s Next Health to watch a conversation with danah and RWJF's Steve Downs and view an infographic about a patient's conundrums in a networked society.
+For more on danah’s ideas, watch the video below with danah and RWJF's Steve Downs and view an infographic about a patient's conundrums in a networked society.